wuyang0329/unet/README.md

 change the data path and run the train.py to train you own model and test.py to predict the test images

-you should give your path to the train and test images

 ### Results
 The binary classify model is trained for 30 epochs(300 step per epoch) in Kitti dataset.